tottenjordan/tf_vertex_agents/learning/rl-for-recsys.md

 |   Action   | possible steps that an agent can take | select from a lare corpus |
 |   Policy   | The approach the agent learns to use to determine the next best action based on state | equivalent to a "model" in supervised learning |

 For custom training, we implement **off-policy training**, using a static set of pre-collected data records.
-"Off-policy" refers to the situation where for a data record, given its observation, the current policy in training might not choose the same action as the one in said data record.
+* Meaning, given a data record, and its observation, the current policy in training might not choose the same action as the one in said data record.

 ## RL flavors - TODO